 3.5.1.1.
 The test vehicle shall be driven in a lane of a straight test track, which has at least two lanes in the same direction of travel, with road markings on each side of the lanes.
 The vehicle speed shall be (Vsmin + 10km/h).

-[The ACSF of Category C shall be activated (standby mode) and another vehicle shall approach from the rear and the approaching vehicle shall pass the vehicle entirely in order to enable the system as specified in paragraph 5.6.4.8.3.].
+The ACSF of Category C shall be activated (standby mode) and another vehicle shall approach from the rear in order to enable the system as specified in paragraph 5.6.4.8.3.

+The approaching vehicle shall then pass the vehicle under test entirely.

 A lane change into the adjacent lane shall then be initiated by the driver.